Yingying-Li-Data/Project_1/README.md

 * Yingying Li

 ## Background
 For our project, we are trying to help local metro-Atlanta real estate investors understand housing market trends and find areas that are more affordable.
-We analyzed data from the Census Bureau and Zillow to research our hypotheses.
+We analyzed data from the Census Bureau and Zillow to test our two hypotheses.

+## Research Question 1: Is housing becoming less affordable?

+Hypothesis1 (H1): From 2013 to 2019, housing has become less affordable.

+## Research Question 2: Does the housing affordability trend have the same effect on the areas with different income levels?

+Hypothesis2 (H2): The difference in affordability is increasing over the years between areas with lower household income and areas with higher household income.

 ## Repository Structure
 Data Source: